John Caudwell: Caudwell Group

 In 1987 Caudwell registered Midland Mobile Phones as a mobile phone wholesaler, initially taking 26 Motorola mobiles at £1,350 each.
-It took 8 months to sell these 26 phones to local plumbers, taxi drivers and television repairmen at a price of £2,000 each.
+It took 8 months to sell these 26 phones to local plumbers, taxi drivers and television repairmen at a price of £2,500 each.
 The company made a loss every month for the first two years of operations.

-The business became the Caudwell Group part of which was an independent mobile phone network service provider called Singlepoint and a high street mobile phone retail operation called Phones4U.
+The business became the Caudwell Group, which included an independent mobile phone network service provider called Singlepoint and a high street mobile phone retail operation called Phones4U.
 The group also owned The Discovery Store from 2001, renamed it to Must Have It in 2004, and closed it in 2005.
 In 2003 he sold Singlepoint to Vodafone for £405m (then $648m).
 Caudwell completed the sale of the wider business on 26 September 2006, when it was revealed that the Caudwell Group had been sold for a £1.46 billion to private equity firms Providence Equity Partners and Doughty Hanson.